Nunavut Brier Playdowns: Summary

 In 2021, Nunavut was one of the few member associations in Canada to have a playdown due the COVID-19 pandemic, which forced other jurisdictions to cancel their respective championships.
 The Nunavut playdown was a best-of-five series between Peter Mackey and Wade Kingdon.
 After going down two games to none, the Mackey rink came back to win three straight, winning the title.
 Because of the pandemic, the 2021 Tim Hortons Brier had two more "wild card" teams, which expanded the field to 18 teams, adding one more game to Nunavut's schedule.
 Adding an extra game did not help Team Nunavut, as the team once again lost all of their games, going 0–8.

 In 2022, Mackey once again represented Nunavut at the Brier.
 At the 2022 Tim Hortons Brier, by which time the tournament was permanently expanded to eighteen teams, the team went winless in eight games.

 The 2023 playdowns were held in December 2022.
 They were won by Jake Higgs, who defeated Peter Mackey 8–7 in the final.
 The event was a three-team double round robin with a final, and also involved Team Peter Van Strien.
 Higgs' team earned Nunavut's first Brier win at the 2023 Tim Hortons Brier when they defeated Nathan Young of Newfoundland and Labrador in their first game.
 They went on to lose their next seven games, to finish with a 1–7 record.

+Similarly to the previous year, the 2024 edition of the Nunavut Men's Territorials were held in December 2023.
+Shane Latimer from Winchester, Ontario, who is also the head coach of the Western Mustangs men's curling team, won his first Nunavut Men's Territorials, beating Wade Kingdon 11–3 in the final.
+The team won their second ever game at the 2024 Montana's Brier when they beat Nova Scotia's Matthew Manuel rink.
+The team finished the Brier with another 1–7 record.

+The 2025 playdowns were held in January 2025.
+The Shane Latimer rink won again, beating the Peter Mackey team 3-0 in a best-of-five playoff.
+At the 2025 Montana's Brier, the team went winless, losing all eight of their games.